-Any side effects that you experience with chemotherapy depend on the drug, dose, combination, and schedule of treatment.
-Your healthcare team will review the side effects you may experience based on your specific regimen.
+Whether you experience side effects with chemotherapy depends on the drug, dose, combination, and schedule of treatment.
+Your healthcare team will give you information about the side effects you may experience based on your specific regimen.

-We may recommend that you take medicines to support and protect your body while you undergo chemotherapy to kill cancer cells.
-Types of supportive drugs include antinausea medicines, for example.
-Some people receive colony-stimulating factor medicines to increase the body’s output of certain blood cells; granulocyte colony-stimulating factor (G-CSF), for example, can stimulate the body to produce infection-fighting white blood cells.
+We also may recommend that you take medicines to support and protect your body while you undergo chemotherapy.
+Types of supportive drugs include antinausea medicines; some people receive medicines to increase the body’s output of certain blood cells.